-Figure 6 shows the average U-values per building element in 2008 and 2014 for the total housing stock in Sweden and the 2014 EU average.
+Figure 6 shows the average U-values per building element in 2008 and 2014 for the total housing stock in Italy.
 The change between U-values in 2008 and 2014 is due to the combined effect of new construction and refurbishment of the existing stock and related national requirements.

-On-site Renewable Energy

-On the long run the building stock in EU must be energy neutral, meaning that all the energy demand is covered by on-site renewable energy generation.
+On-site Renewable Energy On the long run the building stock in EU must be energy neutral, meaning that all the energy demand is covered by on-site renewable energy generation.
 The Renewable Energy Directive (RES Directive) establishes an overall policy for the production and promotion of energy from renewable sources in the EU.
 It requires the EU to fulfil at least 20% of its total energy needs with renewables by 2020 - to be achieved through the attainment of individual national targets.
-Sweden has not set national renewable energy requirements per specific renewable energy source.
+Italy has set national renewable energy requirements per specific renewable energy source.